Imee Marcos: Senator (2019–present)

 On April 11, 2019, after China again reiterated its claims in the South China Sea, Marcos announced that she "trusts China", falsely claiming that China never invaded any Philippine territory.
 She also blamed the Philippines, falsely claiming that Filipinos started the territorial conflicts with China, earning criticism from Filipinos.

 After the 2019 Philippine Senate election, she placed eighth and won one of the twelve contested seats.
-On June 30, 2019, Marcos officially took office in the Senate and has already filed various bills during her first months including her own version of the SOGIE bill or the Sexual Orientation or Gender Identity or Expression Bill that was first filed by fellow Senator Risa Hontiveros.
+On June 30, 2019, Marcos officially took office in the Senate and filed various bills during her first months including her own version of the SOGIE bill or the Sexual Orientation or Gender Identity or Expression Bill that was first filed by fellow Senator Risa Hontiveros.

+In the 2025 Philippine Senate elections, Marcos was included in the Alyansa para sa Bagong Pilipinas slate until she left the group twice.
+She was endorsed by Vice President Sara Duterte formally adopted as a guest candidate in the DuterTen slate.
+After she placed twelfth and won a contested seat, Marcos seeks to protect Vice President Duterte from the impeachment.

+18th Congress (2019–2022)

 On July 22, 2019, Marcos was appointed as chair of the Philippine Senate Cultural Communities Committee.

 On August 6, 2019, Marcos filed a bill that would make men also liable for committing adultery.
+Following the controversial transfer of ₱42 billion by the Department of Health to the Department of Budget and Management-Procurement Service (DBM-PS) for the purchase of COVID-19 pandemic personal protective equipment, in September 2021, Marcos filed a bill seeking to abolish the DBM-PS and the Philippine International Trading Corporation to "address systemic corruption" in the DBM-PS.
+In September 2021, the Philippine Offshore Gaming Operator (POGO) Law was signed into law by President Duterte.
+Senator Imee Marcos voted in favor of the law, which regulated and legalized POGOs, which are gambling corporations.
+The illegal activities of the POGOs were known since 2016, and were widely exposed to the public even before the law that legalized them was enacted.